 Become a Middlesex Fells Trail Adopter in three easy steps:

-- Complete the Trail Adopter Application Form Below.
+3. Complete the Trail Adopter Application Form below.

-We will be in touch within a week of receiving your forms to suggest or assign a specific trail.
+We will be in touch shortly after receiving your forms to suggest or assign a specific trail.
 Meanwhile, if you have questions about the program that are not answered in the handbook, please email firstname.lastname@example.org.